 In a stand mixer, add flour, yeast, salt, honey, and malt and blend all the dry ingredients together.

-Once the water and dry ingredients have been incorporated and there is no visible dry flour in the bowl, increase the speed of your mixer to low/med – medium and mix for 2-4 minutes.
-In my Professional 5QT KitchenAid, I use speed 2 and 3.
+Once the water and dry ingredients have been incorporated and there is no visible dry flour in the bowl, increase the speed of your mixer to medium and mix for 2-4 minutes.
 You are looking for the dough to come together and the surface starting to become smooth.
 The surface should also still be a bit uneven.

 While the dough is resting, prepare a parchment-lined sheet pan.
 You can spray the parchment with pan spray or oil, but it is not necessary.

 After 20 min, take the dough out of the bowl and divide it into 8 portions.
-They should each weigh about 110g.
+They should each weigh about 110 g.
 Take one portion, flatten it slightly and roll it into a stubby oval or rectangle.
 Continue doing this with the remaining pieces.
-Once all of them have been rolled, cover with a towel and let it rest for 30 min.
+Once all of them have been rolled, cover with a towel and let them rest for 20-30 min.

 After the dough has rested, take one of the portions and flatten it slightly, and roll it into a log.
 This process helps tighten the surface of the dough and remove the larger air bubbles that may have formed.
 Now take that log and with both hands, roll it out to 6-7 inches long.